 When to Provide a Statement to Insurance Companies

 The truth of the matter is this: You need to think of the other driver’s insurance company as an adversary.
 They are looking to protect their interests and, therefore, they will be looking for ways to get out of their responsibility to cover your costs.
 Don’t give them the opportunity to do this!

 Keep the following in mind when dealing with the other driver’s insurance company:

 - Do not ever allow them to take a recorded statement.

 - By Colorado law, insurance companies are not allowed to use any statement that you make within 15 days of being in care or treatment after an accident.
-If they try to contact you and take your statement within this time frame, seek counsel
+If they try to contact you and take your statement within this time frame, seek an attorney.

 Why You Should Never Provide a Recorded Statement